antonhristozov/dynadl/README.md

                |___/

 ## Overview
 dynADL is a high-level architecture definition language that supports dynamic behavior of the generated systems and their components.
-It allows for the generation of system of systems (SoS).
+It allows for the generation of code for system of systems (SoS) and single systems.
-For a simple example of the syntax, take a look at unit.expr file.
+For a simple example of the syntax, take a look at unit.expr file or any of the .expr files.
 The language supports functions, variable definitions, and some operators.
 The Antlr grammar and the C++ parser are included in the project.
 This makes the language extensible for the curious developer.

 ## Prerequisites
 dynADL depends on some popular, header-only C++ libraries.
-They need to be installed first:
+They need to be installed first before attempting to build the code:

 * nlohmann/json.hpp
 * bitsery
 * boost (message queue)

-## Build
+## The Build
 The instructions are for Linux platforms and, more specifically, have been tested on Ubuntu 20.04.
 Using the Makefile, one can execute the following:
 <pre>